Oklahoma Secondary School Activities Association: Broadcasting

 Championship games were broadcast on The Cox Channel, a local programming channel on the cable television network operated by Cox Communications in Oklahoma.
 However, this channel could not be seen outside their network (i.e. it was unavailable on over-the-air, internet, satellite, and other cable systems).

 In Fall 2005, Oklahoma City UHF TV broadcast station KSBI was awarded a three-year contract to broadcast games.
 In making their decision, the OSSAA cited their ability to reach a wider audience of 1.4 million homes, versus Cox's 500,000 subscribers.

 Currently, the OSSAA has an exclusive broadcast agreement with Fox Sports Oklahoma (FSOk) to broadcast games.
 FSOk also broadcasts OSSAA Championship Spotlight periodically, covering the full range of OSSAA athletic competition.

-On March 11, 2021, during a basketball game between Midwest City and Norman, the Norman team was seen kneeling during the national anthem.
+On March 11, 2021, during a basketball game between Midwest City and Norman High the Norman team was seen kneeling during the national anthem.
 With a hot mic, the announcer crew was heard degrading the Norman team and announcer Matt Rowan was heard making racial slurs against the team members.
 Matt Rowan released a public statement blaming his diabetes and the spike in his blood sugar.
 OSSAA announced they have suspended the crew from further games, pending an investigation.